 Among the many positive aspects of Colorado’s new stance on recreational marijuana is the growth of a new form of tourism—pot-themed vacations.
 Before you embark on your cannabis-friendly vacation trip, you need to understand just what the law allows to avoid any unpleasant encounters with law enforcement officials.
 Here are some of the basics:

-- You must be 21 or older to have or use marijuana.
+- You must be 21 or older to possess or use marijuana.

 - It is still illegal to consume marijuana in public.